dklambauer/funshake/README.md

 # funshake
 Interpreter for syntactically correct programs in a simple functional language.
+No thorough error checking is performed.
+FunShake specifications available at http://www.cs.toronto.edu/~david/csc324/assignments/a1/shakespeare.html